Shawnigan Lake School: Students

-As of September 2026, the student body at Shawnigan Lakes School consists of 550 students representing 27 countries, with 445 students residing on campus in boarding houses, making it a boarding school with the largest number of full-time boarders in Canada.
-Day students constitute 10 percent of the student body.
-Students come from all over the world, with 20% from International locations, 15% from the United States, 15% from other Canadian Provinces and 50% of students being from British Columbia.
+As of September 2025, the student body at Shawnigan Lakes School consists of 540 students representing 30 countries, with 440 students residing on campus in boarding houses, the largest number of full-time boarders in Canada.
+Students come from all over the world, with 50 percent from British Columbia, 15 percent from other Canadian provinces, 5 percent from the United States, and 30 percent from other international locations.
+Shawnigan sets aside $6 million for financial aid and scholarships every year.

 Current campus

-Shawnigan Lake School occupies a wooded 270 acre near the village Shawnigan Lake, British Columbia.
-There are approximately 35 buildings on the site:
+Shawnigan Lake School occupies a wooded 270 acre campus near the village of Shawnigan Lake, British Columbia.
+There are approximately 80 buildings on the site:

-The Main Building, built in 1926, sits adjacent to the quadrangle, which houses the school's chapel (built 1928), dining hall (Marion Hall), and the Hobbies Building (built 1934).
-Other facilities include classroom buildings, dormitories (and staff housing), a theatre (and music building), an observatory, a recording arts studio, a growing dome, a salmon hatchery, and a robotics lab.
+The Main Building, built in 1926, sits adjacent to the quadrangle, which houses the school's chapel (built 1928), dining hall (Marion Hall), and the Bruce-Lockhart Centre for Creativity (built 1934, formerly the Hobbies Building).
+Other facilities include classroom buildings, dormitories and staff housing, a theatre, a music building, an astronomy observatory, a recording arts studio, a growing dome, a salmon hatchery, and a robotics lab.

-Athletic facilities include an ice hockey arena, a rowing pavilion, two gymnasiums, tennis courts, squash courts, and seven sports fields.
+Athletic facilities include the Charlie Purdey Arena for ice hockey and figure skating, a rowing crewhouse shared with Rowing Canada Aviron, the Hyde-Lay Rugby Pavilion, two gymnasiums, six tennis courts, eight squash courts, and seven sports fields, including Canada Field, often used by Rugby Canada and other international teams.